hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 - `header`: Standard info sent from client to node, including the signed payment, and what kind of response is requested (cost, state proof, both, or neither).
 - `topicID`: Represents the identifier of the topic for which information is being requested.

+#### ConsensusSubmitMessageTransactionBody

+`ConsensusSubmitMessageTransactionBody` is used in a transaction that submits a topic message to the Hedera network.
+Once the transaction is successfully executed, the receipt of the transaction will include the topic's updated sequence number and topic running hash.
+In terms of transaction signing requirements, anyone can submit a message to a public topic, but the submitKey is required to sign the transaction for a private topic.

+The `ConsensusSubmitMessageTransactionBody` message includes the following fields:

+- `message`: Message to be submitted.
+Max size of the Transaction (including signatures) is 6KiB.
+- `topicID`: Represents the identifier of the topic to submit message to.
+- `chunkInfo`: Optional information of the current chunk in a fragmented message.

 ## Handlers